jonkrause/sbjams-vuejs-frontend/README.md

 # Strawberry Jam

-> Front-end developed with VueJs
+> Front-end developed with VueJs and VueX

 ## Build Setup